-The design of the badge of the Loch Class Frigate, HMNZS Pukaki, was submitted by the ship and features the native swamp hen.
-Although known as the ‘Pukeko’ in most parts of New Zealand, this bird is known in parts of the South Island as ‘Pukaki’.
-Lake Pukaki lies in the shadow of Mount Cook, the highest mountain in New Zealand, also features in the badge, represented by the chevron behind the bird.
+The design of the badge of the Loch-class frigate HMNZS Pukaki was submitted by the ship and features the native swamp hen.
+Although known as the pukeko in most parts of New Zealand, this bird is known in parts of the South Island as pukaki.
+Lake Pukaki also features in the badge, represented by the chevron behind the bird.
+Lake Pukaki lies in the shadow of Aoraki Mount Cook, which is the highest mountain in New Zealand.

 Pukeko: The Maori name for the native swamp hen ‘Porphyrio melanotus’

-All six of the Loch-class frigates served in the North Atlantic as escorts for inbound convoys to Britain.
+Six Loch-class frigates served in the North Atlantic as escorts for inbound convoys to Britain.
 HMS Loch Achanalt was refitted at Sheerness where it was brought out of reserve, modernised and new armament fitted.
-They were also prepared to RNZN requirements.
-The ship’s company came from the corvettes HMNZS Arbutus and Arabis which had been returned to the Royal Navy.
+The frigates were prepared to RNZN requirements.
+The ship’s company came from the corvettes HMNZS Arbutus and Arabis, which had been returned to the Royal Navy.
 The RNZN also recruited in Britain.
-In August 1948 the six frigates were designate the 11th Frigate Flotilla with the Senior Officer in HMNZS Taupo.
-Leaving Britain on 15 October 1948 four of the six ships arrived in Auckland 5 January 1949.
-Initially the frigate was to be named Manapouri.
-On arrival the four frigates the NZ squadron was reconstituted and the Senior Officer was on HMNZS Bellona.
+In August 1948, the six frigates were designated the 11th Frigate Flotilla with the senior officer in HMNZS Taupo.
+Leaving Britain on 15 October 1948, four of the six ships arrived in Auckland on 5 January 1949.
+Initially HMS Loch Achanalt was to be named Manapouri.
+On the arrival of the four frigates in New Zealand, the NZ squadron was reconstituted and the senior officer was on HMNZS Bellona.

 Far East Station: On 19 August 1953 Pukaki was recommissioned and was the first ship to operate as part of the Far East Station.
 She left for Hong Kong in September 1953.
-Ships would operate from Singapore, Hong Kong as well as monitor the Korean armistice.
-Pukaki had four 12-month deployments 1953-1954, 1955-1956, 1959-1960, and 1961-1962.
-Prior to the last deployment Pukaki was recommissioned after an extended refit in April 1961.
-When she returned to Auckland in June 1962 that ended the participation of the Loch-class frigates in the Far East Station.
+Ships would operate from Singapore and Hong Kong and also monitored the Korean armistice.
+Pukaki had four 12-month deployments: 1953–1954, 1955–1956, 1959–1960 and 1961–1962.
+Prior to the last deployment, Pukaki was recommissioned after an extended refit in April 1961.
+When she returned to Auckland in June 1962, that ended the participation of the Loch-class frigates in the Far East Station.

-Antarctic: In December 1956 Pukaki and HMNZS Hawea escorted HMNZS Endeavour (I) from Bluff to the edge of the pack ice.
-In she was modified to operate as a weather picket ship located at 60 degrees south 170 degrees east, some 1448km south of Bluff.
+Antarctica: In December 1956, Pukaki and HMNZS Hawea escorted HMNZS Endeavour (I) from Bluff to the edge of the pack ice.
+She was modified to operate as a weather picket ship located at 60 degrees south, 170 degrees east, some 900 miles (1448 km) south of Bluff.
 She would be based here during the summer season.
 She also served as an emergency standby by American aircraft flying from Christchurch to Antarctica.
-She did five patrols and the last one ending on 23 February 1965.
+She did five patrols, the last one ending on 23 February 1965.